Bahíyyih Khánum: Tehran, 1846−1852

+Bahíyyih Khánum's early years were filled with happiness, as she fondly recalled the joy of playing in the beautiful gardens alongside her brother `Abdu'l-Bahá.
+Bahíyyih Khánum spent her early years in an environment of privilege, wealth, and love.
+Raised in an atmosphere of affluence, her family's Tehran residence and country houses were not only comfortable but also beautifully decorated.
+Bahíyyih Khánum, along with her brothers ʻAbbás and Mihdí, enjoyed the privileges that came with their social status.
+Their idyllic life took a turn when her father was arrested in 1852 and confined to the infamous Síyáh-Chál.
+At the age of five, Bahíyyih witnessed the confiscation of their family home and the plundering of its furnishings.
+Hearing the Bábís being rounded up left an indelible mark on her, as she vividly remembered the shrieks of the mobs.

 Baghdad, 1852−1863

-In January 1853 Baháʼu'lláh was banished to Baghdad and he and his family made a difficult voyage from Tehran through snow-covered mountains.
-After arriving in Baghdad, she recollected her father helping with the house work.
-For a time Baháʼu'lláh left Baghdad during.
-The nominal head of the Bábí religion, her uncle Mirza Yahya was head of the household.
-According to her own account, he forbade her to leave the house to play with other children or let a doctor visit her newly born brother who needed medical attention — instead leaving him to die.
+In January 1853, Baháʼu'lláh faced banishment to Baghdad, and the journey from Tehran to Baghdad proved arduous, navigating through snow-covered mountains.
+Upon their arrival in Baghdad, Bahíyyih Khánum recalled her father actively participating in household chores.
+During Baháʼu'lláh's temporary absence from Baghdad, her uncle Mirza Yahya, the nominal head of the Bábí religion, assumed the role of household head.
+According to her own account, Mirza Yahya imposed strict restrictions on her, prohibiting her from playing with other children and preventing a doctor from attending to her newly born brother, who desperately needed medical attention — ultimately resulting in his death.
 The mutual grief and sorrow which ʻAbdu'l-Bahá, her mother and she felt led them to be constant companions of each other: "I remember so clearly the sorrow of those days" she later remarked.
 When Baháʼu'lláh arrived after nearly two years of seclusion the family were overjoyed.
 Bahíyyih Khánum reflected how she was in a "breathless state of expectancy" waiting to see Baháʼu'lláh.

-In Baghdad Bahíyyih blossomed into a young woman.
-She was remembered in her youth for her dignity, gentleness, decorum, kindness and silence in public.
-Remarking of her teen years, Shoghi Effendi comments that she was entrusted with missions "no girl of her age could, or would be willing to, perform".
+In Baghdad Bahíyyih blossomed into a young woman, known for her dignity, gentleness, decorum, kindness, and reserved demeanor in public.
+Shoghi Effendi, reflecting on her teenage years, remarked that she was entrusted with missions that "no girl of her age could, or would be willing to, perform."
 Giving a rare glimpse into the circumstances of her father's declaration of being a messenger of God in the Garden of Ridvan in Baghdad, Bahíyyih Khánum is reported to have said that Baháʼu'lláh stated his claim to his son ʻAbdu'l-Bahá and four others.